 Biography

-Mary E. Triggiano is the Director of the Andrew Center for Restorative Justice and Adjunct Professor of Law at Marquette University Law School.
-She teaches Restorative Justice and the Restorative Justice Clinical Program.
-From 2017-2020, Judge Triggiano, as an Adjunct Professor at Marquette Law School, co-taught Problem-Solving Courts, and the Neuroscience of Trauma.
-This workshop included teachings on restorative justice, trauma, and trauma-informed care.
+Hon.
+Mary E. Triggiano is the Director of the Andrew Center for Restorative Justice and Clinical Professor of Law at Marquette University Law School where she teaches restorative justice and leads the Restorative Justice Clinic.
+From 2017 to 2020, she also co-taught Problem-Solving Courts and Neuroscience of Trauma, integrating restorative justice, trauma, and trauma-informed care into the curriculum.

 Mary Triggiano graduated from the University of Wisconsin-Oshkosh with Bachelor of Science degrees in Criminal Justice and Political Science and received her J.D. from the University of Wisconsin-Madison Law School in 1988.